usds/us-forms-system/docs/building-a-form/creating-a-form-config-file.md

 ##### About the `uiSchema` field component

 Along with the regular JSON Schema, a UI schema for UI-specific options that don't fit within the JSON Schema standard is also optionally defined for each field.
-The `uiSchema` field component is primarily used for specifying custom fields and widgets for specific fields in the schema using `ui:field` and `ui:widget`.
-In the us-forms-system, it's also used for label names, custom validation, and conditionally required fields.
+The UI schema is passed to the form config file as an object, `uiSchema`, for each field.
+For more information, see "[Understanding the `uiSchema` object](about-the-schema-and-uischema-objects.md#understanding-the-uischema-object)."

 [Back to *Building a Form*](README.md)